 This means your crew may end up cleaning up dirty diapers and spoiled picnics that had nothing to do with your event.

-This is a tough principle to follow.
-Mainly because picking up trash — especially gross trash — is not fun.
+The principle of leave no trace is tough to follow, mainly because picking up trash — especially gross trash — is not fun.

-However, another objective you need to consider, besides the part of being a good steward, is to do things that will get your race invited back next year.
+However, another objective you need to consider, besides the part of being a good steward, is to do things that will get your race invited back by the park manager next year.

-This includes cleaning up areas that your racer’s may or may not have visited.
+This includes cleaning up areas that your racers might not have visited.